Thankfully our town has curbside recycling now, but it didn’t for a while, and when we lived in Vancouver, we had to recycle without curbside pick-up

-A few days ago, I wrote about how I believe Christians should care for Creation by recycling.
+At one point, I wrote about how I believe Christians should care for Creation by recycling.
 Really, it all boils down to stewardship.
 Are we being good stewards of this world God gave us–or are we not?

 But I realize that my family has it pretty easy.

 As I showed you in the video clip, we simply collect our recyclables in a small trash can that stays in our kitchen pantry, transfer the contents of that trash can to a larger one in the garage once it is full and we then walk all of a few yards to the big recycling trash can that the city picks up every other week.

 I know that’s not an option for many of you.
 And I get that.
 I really do.